nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

 - How do MAC Addresses work?
 What are the characteristics of a MAC address?

+Every network-enabled device is assigned a unique MAC Address when it is manufacutred.
+It is linked to the specific physical device, so it is often referred to as the *physical address* or *burned-in address*.
+MAC Addresses are a swquence of six two digit hexadecimal numbers, e.g. `00:20:76:7d:87:0a`.
+Ranges of addresses are assigned to different network hardware manufacturers.

+Hubs send messages to all connected devices.
+Each receving device would check its MAC Address agains the Destination MAC address in the frame to see if it was the intended recipient.
+If it wasn't it would just ignore the frame.
+A switch will look at the destination address in the frame and direct the frame only to the device for which it is intended.
+A switch does this by keeping a record of the MAC addresses of the devices connected to it in a MAC address table.
+The table associated each address with the Ethernet port to which the device is connected on the switch.

+MAC addresses are physcial, not logical.
+They are tied to a specific physical device.

+MAC addresses are flat, not hierarchical.
+The entire address is a sequence of values and can't be broken down into sub-divisions.

+MAC Addressing works for local networks, but doesn't scale well past that.
+You wouuld need to store impossibly large lookup tables to keep track of which MAC Addresses were part of which local networks.

 - How does the Network / Internet Layer operate?